-As your primary resource, please read the PX4 Autopilot project wiki guide to using the Black Magic Probe.
+As your primary resource, please read the Black Magic Probe project wiki.

-We’ve found that most Black Magic Probes do not ship with the very latest firmware.
-In order to support the PX4FMU’s STM32F4 processor, you should please follow the instructions on the PX4 Autopilot wiki to clone and build the latest black magic firmware and load it on your device.
+We’ve found that some Black Magic Probes do not ship with the very latest firmware.
+In order to support the PX4FMU’s STM32F4 processor, we recommend to follow the instructions on the Black Magic Probe wiki to clone and build the latest black magic firmware and load it on your device.

 Copy the following to a

 .gdbinit script in the root directory of your smaccmpilot-stm32f4 repository:

 SERIAL_PORT is the path of the first serial device enumerated by the Black Magic probe.

 From the root of the smaccmpilot-stm32f4 repository, after successfully building the SMACCMPilot executable, start your ARM toolchain gdb with the